 The process works like this:

 - Write a unit test for a scenario.
-Since the code does not yet exist, the unit test will fail.
+Since there isn’t a single line of code that exists, the unit test will fail.

 - Write the smallest amount of code that will make the unit test pass.